 #8.
 Nylon 3D Printing Filament

 Polyamide better known as Nylon filament is a popular synthetic polymer that is also used in many industrial applications.
 This 3D printer filament is a cost-effective plastic.
-It is strong, lightweight, flexible and wear-resistant.
+It is strong, lightweight, flexible, chemical resistant and wear-resistant.

 Nylon is the best 3D printer filament for mechanical and functional parts due to its strength and high melting temperature.
 Among the best nylon filament in the market is MatterHackers PRO Series Nylon which offers strength and durability that is top of the line.